Garden Ring: Modern history

-Stalinist construction proceeded after World War II, notably the three skyscrapers (Ministry of Foreign Affairs of Russia, Kudrinskaya Square and Red Gates Square buildings of 1947–1954).
-However, no part of the Ring was completely rebuilt in Stalinist style (or any other style).
-Any street of the Ring is a mixture of different style and sizes, from single-story 1820s mansions to recently built shopping malls and the 162-meter Swissotel in Red Hills (2005).
+Stalinist construction continued after World War II, notably three skyscrapers: the Ministry of Foreign Affairs of Russia headquarters, the Kudrinskaya Square Building, and the Red Gate Building.
+However, no part of the Garden Ring was completely rebuilt in the Stalinist style or any other style.
+Any street of the Garden Ring is a mixture of different styles and sizes, from single-storey mansions of the 1820s to recently built shopping malls and the 162-meter Swissotel in Red Hills.